-The third line of defence principally involves the independent Internal Audit Function.
-The Internal Audit Function resides at Group level and has oversight over CRe.
+The third line of defense principally involves the independent Internal Audit Function.
+The Internal Audit Function resides at Group level and has oversight over the Company.

 Internal Audit contributes to the achievement of business objectives by bringing a systematic, disciplined approach to evaluating and strengthening the effectiveness of risk management, control and governance processes.
 This is done by: